Gruppe-17-CDIO/Gruppe17_SolitaireRobot/Data/src/main/java/CV_simulation/readme.md

 ```
 public static SolitaireState getState(int id) throws Exception
 ```
-The 'id' must correspond to the ending of a file in the folder builderFiles.
-For example the argument `0` would yield the file `resources/builderFiles/build-a-state_0`.
+The argument 'id' must correspond to the ending of a file in the folder 'builderFiles'.
+For example the argument '0' would return the result of the file `resources/builderFiles/build-a-state_0`.

-## builderFiles
+## builderFiles?

 These files are made for copying the layout of cards from a table, and mapping it to a SolitaireCard object.
-The syntax is described in the file itself.
+The syntax is described in the file itself, and can be seen below.

- To test a new case:
+#### To test a new case:
-- Copy th file 'build-a-state_0'.
+- Copy the file 'build-a-state_x'.
-- Edit the file to reflect real cards or an idea for a case.
+- Rename the file (id instead of x).
-- Rename the file (id instead of 0).
+- Edit the file to mirror real cards or an idea for a case.
-- Call the file by ```StateGenerator.getState(id)```.
+- Create State from file at runtime by calling ```StateGenerator.getState(id)```.